MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Use this cmdlet to edit a script.

 ### [Set-CMScriptDeploymentType](Set-CMScriptDeploymentType.md)
-Sets a script installer deployment type.
+Set a script installer deployment type.

 ### [Set-CMSecurityRole](Set-CMSecurityRole.md)
 Changes configuration settings of a security role.